Where The U.S. Stands On North Korea Ahead Of The Trump-Kim Summit

 The administration has offered few details ahead of the summit, which officially takes place Feb.
 27 and 28, but the format will be similar to the talks held in Singapore in June 2018.

-Trump and Kim are expected to meet with each other one-on-one and to participate in sessions with expanded bilateral delegations.
+Trump and Kim are expected to meet with each other one-on-one and to participate in sessions with expanded bilateral delegations, and Trump has now arrived in Vietnam.

 What does denuclearization mean?